2109-ayush/Frontend-Archive/README.md

 This repo contains all the projects I am completing as part of the [Scrimba Frontend Developer Career Path](https://scrimba.com/learn/frontend).

 Each folder represents a project or challenge from the course.
-I’m uploading them here as I finish to track my progress.
+I’m uploading them here to track my progress.

 ## 📁 Project Structure